the-teachingRSE-project/competencies/response_to_referees.md

 We have now added these examples from the USA, which we previously missed.
 Thank you for reporting these blind spots!

+## Reviewer 1 Feedback 4:

+We thank the reviewer for their feedback!
+In more detail:
+"Section 4.1.2 - there are multiple research software maturity models/frameworks that have been proposed that adapt SWLC.
+See, for example, M. R. Mundt, W. Burgess and D. M. Vigil, "A Tiered Approach to Scientific Software Quality Practices," in Proceedings of the 2022 Improving Scientific Software Conference (No. NCAR/TN-574+PROC). doi:10.5065/98kd-b491"
+- We thank the reviewer for this reference and augmented the section on the software life cycle with it.

+"Section 4.1.5 - I recommend adding a note here for "as applicable," e.g., some RSEs at some institutions may not be able to share code publicly because of security or institutional requirements (though they should still use whatever they can for version controlling)
+Section 4.2.4 - Similar note to 4.1.5; there should be something about "adhering to institutional policies" as well"
+- We qualified it in both sections accordingly.

+"Section 4.4 (Tasks and Responsibilities) - When talking about RSE communities, it might be worth it to reference some of them, e.g., UK-RSE / Soc RSE, deRSE, US-RSE, RSE-AUNZ, RSE Asia, RSSE Africa, etc."
+- We thank the referee for this suggestion, and we took then the opportunity to link to the overview page of the international RSE council, which lists all national groups, and thereby also will be updated in the future.

 ## Reviewer 1 Feedback: Section 3.1
 >    I notice that "funding methods" is missing from these challenges; there has been a lot of discussion about unreliable funding methods for software and, as a result, RSEs (e.g., https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=6886129, https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9470770, https://pure.manchester.ac.uk/ws/portalfiles/portal/54140648/StateOfTheNationReport2017.pdf, https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10071971)
 >    There is also a lack of "RSEs being integrated into existing teams and having to fight that team's culture".
 Maybe this is too niche to bring up, but it is a challenge that has been spoken about amongst RSE circles (e.g., "How can I get an existing team to change their processes when they are so stuck in their ways?")